swiftly-solution/documentation/docgen/output/events/gameevents/onjointeamfailed.md

 ---

 # OnJointeamFailed
-This event is triggered when jointeam_failed is triggered
+This event is triggered when jointeam_failed is triggered.
 ::: tabs
 @tab Lua
 ```lua